How to Keep Your Pelvic Floor Toned in Pregnancy

 This group of muscles are also involved in helping the spine to stay aligned – something that can compromised in pregnancy due to the weight of the baby pulling your spine into a stronger curve.
 Pelvic floor is also influential in sex – not just the ability to tighten and release, but also in the sensitivity of the area.
 Combined with the control over your ability to wee, poo and have a baby, it is really a no brainer to keep them in good shape.

 The first step is pelvic floor awareness – if you have never thought about your pelvic floor this can be somewhat tricky.
 The first step is just to tighten all your muscles as if you were stopping yourself from going to the loo.
 And release.
 If you struggle with this then next time you are actually going to the loo, try to stop the flow briefly just to understand which muscles to focus on.
 (NB, it is not advisable to do pelvic floor exercise whilst actually going to the loo due to the risk of not letting it all out – the last thing you want in your pregnancy is a bladder infection!)

 Once you get that, the next step is to try to discern the three different parts of the pelvic floor.
 This can be done in any position but probably easiest to start seated or standing.

-1) Clench your anus for a few seconds and try to focus on the vagina and urethra openings and think about relaxing them.
+1) Clench your ass or is that arse, for a few seconds and try to focus on the vagina and urethra openings and think about relaxing them.
 The release.